MI-DPLA/combine/docs/quickstart.rst

 This QuickStart guide won't focus on Duplicating / Merging Jobs, but it worth knowing this is possible.
-If you were to click "Duplicate / Merge" link at the bottom of the RecordGroup page, you would be presented with what hopefully is a relatively familiar Job creation screen, with one key difference: when selecting you input jobs, the radio buttons have been replaced by checkboxes, indicating your can select **multiple** jobs as input.
+If you were to click "Duplicate / Merge" link at the bottom of the RecordGroup page, you would be presented with a familiar Job creation screen, with one key difference: when selecting you input jobs, the radio buttons have been replaced by checkboxes, indicating your can select **multiple** jobs as input.
 Or, you can select a **single** Job as well.

 The use cases are still emerging when this could be helpful, but here are a couple of examples...